Arkitecht/laravel-nullable/README.md

 Laravel Nullable
 =================
-Easily set model columns as nullable - to send null on insert update when empty.
+Easily set model columns as nullable - to send null on insert and update when empty.
 For use when using foreign key, nullable, columns.

 Quick Installation
 ------------------
 You can install the package most easily through composer

-#### Laravel 5.1.x
 ```
 composer require arkitecht/laravel-nullable
 ```

 Using it in your model
 ------------------
-To have the creator and updater automagically updated when a model is created and updated, just use the Attributions trait in your model.
+Use the `$nullable` variable to define the nullable columns in your model.
+These will send null to the database when empty, rather than an empty string.

 ```php
 <?php